Akkuyu Nuclear Power Plant: Economics

 Financing is provided by Russian investors, with 93% from a Rosatom subsidiary.
 Up to 49% of shares may be sold later to other investors.

 Turkish Electricity Trade and Contract Corporation (TETAS) has guaranteed the purchase of 70% power generated from the first two units and 30% from the third and fourth units over a 15-year power purchase agreement.
-Electricity will be purchased at a price of 12.35 US cents per kW·h and the remaining power will be sold in the open market by the producer.According to energy analysts this price is high.
+Electricity will be purchased at a price of 12.35 US cents per kW·h and the remaining power will be sold in the open market by the producer.
+According to energy analysts this price is high.

 According to President Erdoğan nuclear power will make the country more economically independent.
 Although it will be technically possible to ramp power up and down, because fuel is a small part of the cost and operating costs remain the same there is almost no economic benefit in load-following, therefore nuclear is expected to supply baseload power.
 For baseload power levelized cost of electricity (LCOE) and value-added LCOE (VALCOE) are the same.
 In 2020 Shura Energy Center forecast that for nuclear power that will be 80-85 USD/MWh in 2040.

 Operator liability is limited to 700 million euros, and above that will be the responsibility of the Nuclear Damage Detection Commission.
+On 21 April 2026, Rosatom chief Alexey Likhachev stated that the Iran war has intensified interest in the Akkuyu nuclear plant by exposing the fragility of the global energy balance and underscoring the need for countries to have reliable domestic electricity sources.